 Testimonials

-• Client, Missouri
+• Client, St. Louis, Missouri

-“I started working with Emily after many decades of an eating disorder that had controlled my life.
-For those decades, I was always dieting or using behaviors.
+“After many decades of an eating disorder that had controlled my life, I started working with Emily.
 The eating disorder had been basically my only coping mechanism my entire life.
-When my therapist had mentioned there was someone I could work with that offers text support and/or in-person or virtual sessions I jumped on it.
-I had been working with a dietitian for about five years prior and she’s great but the in-the-moment support Emily offers was a much greater resource than once a week for one hour.
+The in-the-moment support Emily offers was a much greater resource than once a week for one hour.

 • Client, Netherlands